 Opportunities for Researchers

-Research scientists work in teams across research grants, creating a dynamic synergy that fuels increased collaboration and transdisciplinary studies, and sparks new research questions.
-ORI investigators often partner with scientists and graduate students from the nearby University of Oregon.
+- Investigators work in teams across research grants, creating a dynamic synergy that drives increased collaboration, transdisciplinary studies, and new research questions

-OR-BIS is a for-profit affiliate of ORI whose mission is to apply the behavioral sciences to the improvement of human well-being through the development and commercialization of evidence-based products and programs directed at health care and education.
+Influents Innovations (formerly Oregon Research Behavioral Intervention Strategies) is a for-profit company whose mission is to apply the behavioral sciences to the improvement of human well-being through the development and commercialization of evidence-based products and programs directed at health care and education.

-ORI-CES is a non-profit affiliate of ORI that operates in close association and cooperation with ORI and is dedicated to improving individual and community health and well-being through providing evaluation and intervention services to the public and private sectors.
+ORI-CES is a non-profit organization that operates in close association and cooperation with ORI, dedicated to improving individual and community health and well-being through providing evaluation and intervention services to the public and private sectors.